 Note: You should turn off the receiver or amp when connecting Bose speakers to the Bose speaker adapter for safety reasons.

-Expert Tips on Matching Bose Speakers to Receivers
+How To Match Bose Speakers to Receivers

 Matching Bose speakers with receivers is easy.
 Nonetheless, a few impediments can get in the way of an optimum-performance connection.
 We shall look at the major ways to eliminate them in this section.

 Remember that Bose speakers have varied capacities, impedance, and power requirements.
 The above steps won’t guarantee you optimum performance if you don’t bear this in mind and match the speakers with suitable receivers.

 Most of today’s receivers are compatible with Bose speakers.
 However, before connecting them, you should study the impedance, referring to the speaker’s resistance to current flow.
 In most cases, this measurement ranges between four and eight ohms.

 If your Bose speaker has a low impedance, for example, four ohms, it can strain your receiver’s power supply.
 Remember that a speaker with low impedance requires power that a receiver with higher impedance might not supply.